ivymaynard/DS_portfolio/README.md

 ## Technical Skills
-- Proficient in R, R Studio, and Python.
+- Proficient in R, R Studio, SQL and Python.
 - Experience working with statistical modeling, with specific focus in linear and logistic regression, in order to predict outcomes and make decisons.
 - Can manipulate large untidy datasets into workable datasets which are optimal for analysis and exploration.
-- Strong foundation in Calculus, Multivariable Calculus, and Linear Algebra.
+- Strong foundation in Calculus, Multivariable Calculus, Linear Algebra, and Probability Statistics.

 ## Purpose
 This website is a collection of some of my data science work used to showcase my learning in data collecting, tidying, exploring, and analysis.
 I have selected various baseball players and teams of interest to me and started to answer questions about them through these strategies so that I can become more familiar with the world of sabremetrics.